oracle/weblogic-deploy-tooling/documentation/3.0/content/concepts/archive.md

 The root directory under which script files are stored.
 These can include JDBC create scripts and WLDF action scripts.

 #### `wlsdeploy/security/saml2`
-The directory under which initialization files can be stored for use with the SAML2 Identity Asserter.
+The directory under which SAML2 partner data initialization files can be stored for use with the SAML2 Identity Asserter.
 These files can include `saml2idppartner.properties` and `saml2sppartner.properties`, and any XML metadata files they reference.

-These files are added to the archive by the Discover Domain Tool, and extracted by the Create Domain and Update Domain Tools.
+If these files exist in the domain's `$DOMAIN_HOME/security` directory, then the Discover Domain Tool will add them to the archive.
+However, the Discover Domain Tool will never try to export the SAML2 partner data or generate the properties files needed to load the exported SAML2 partner data into WebLogic Server.

+Both the Create Domain and Update Domain Tools will extract these files from the archive and place them into the target domain's `$DOMAIN_HOME/security` directory, if they exist in the archive.
+No model references are required.

-Initialization files and their metadata files are not deployed if a corresponding `<filename>.initialized` file is present in the domain's `<domain>/security` directory.
-This indicates that existing initialization files have already been processed.
-To overwrite an existing initialization file, remove the corresponding `<filename>.initialized` file, and restart the server to reinitialize the SAML2 Identity Asserter.
+Note that server will not load the SAML2 partner data files if a corresponding `<filename>.initialized` file is present in the domain's `$DOMAIN_HOME/security` directory.
+This indicates that existing data files have already been processed.
+To force the server to reload a SAML2 partner data file, remove the corresponding `<filename>.initialized` file, and restart the server to reinitialize the SAML2 partner data.

+Note that this functionality is only present starting in the October 2023 PSUs for WebLogic Server 12.2.1.4 and 14.1.1, and WebLogic Server 14.1.2 or newer.

 #### `wlsdeploy/servers/<server-name>`
 The root directory under which server keystore files are stored.
 These are organized by server name, such as